 Tourists have numerous options for getting around Belize.
-The best of these are car rentals, taxis (including water taxis), planes, buses, and private shuttles.
+The best are car rentals, taxis (including water taxis), planes, buses, and private shuttles.

-It’s easy to hire a car in Belize’s larger towns and cities.
+Hiring a car in Belize’s larger towns and cities is easy.
 However, both rental and gas prices don’t come cheap.

-This is something to keep in mind if you’re planning various road trips.
+This is something to remember if you’re planning various road trips.

-What’s more, highways in Belize may not be what you’re expecting.
+What’s more, highways in Belize may not be what you expect.
 They are two-lane roads with little by way of markings or lighting.

-They also aren’t always well maintained, so potholes are common too.
+They also aren’t always well maintained, so potholes are common.

-And most villages have unannounced speed bumps at their entrances, so it’s highly recommended to avoid driving at night.
+Most villages have unannounced speed bumps at entrances, so avoiding driving at night is highly recommended.

 You can agree to pay by the number of stops, distance, or per hour.